 - (1)The Company will respect human rights and avoid direct or indirect involvement with inhumane acts.
 For this purpose, the Company will not use suspicious minerals which may be connected to conflict-affected and high risk areas where armed conflict, widespread violence and other risks may harm individuals.

 - (2)The Company will perform risk controls on material procurement and will immediately stop a transaction when it becomes known that the Company is purchasing minerals originating from and connected to those in power in conflict-affected and high risk areas.

 - (3)The Company annually receives third-party assurance on its procurement of materials containing gold, silver and tin, and reports the audit results concerning gold and silver to LBMA and those concerning tin to RMI.

 - 2. Control System and Responsibility

-- 3. Judgment Criteria for Material Procurement from High-risk Countries
+- 3. Judgment Criteria for Material Procurement from Conflict-Affected and High-risk Area

 - 4. Implementation of Due Diligence on Material Suppliers

-- (1) The Company will practice due diligence on all suppliers of materials containing gold and materials containing tin and perform risk assessment.
-The Company will discontinue material purchase transactions that the supply chain officer deems, as a result of the risk assessment, to involve high risk.
+The Company will practice due diligence and perform risk assessments on all suppliers of materials containing gold and silver and all suppliers of materials containing tin.
+The Company will immediately stop a transaction when it is deemed by the supply chain officer as being high risk, as a result of the risk assessment.

 - 5. Monitoring of Materials Purchased by the Company's Headquarters

-- 6. Operation of the Conflict Minerals Control System
+- 6. Operation of the Responsible Minerals Sourcing Control System

 LBMA Responsible Gold Guidance Compliance Report & (KPMG)Independent Assurance Report (1.99MB)